Stereotyped as an "ugly dog," the Chinese Crested is an elegant, beautiful pooch who is worth a closer look.

 Powderpuff Cresteds are a lot of work to groom.
 They have a silky double coat, and the undercoat is copious and will mat if the dog isn't groomed regularly.
 Shaving the face is an option.
 The Powderpuff needs to be brushed weekly, except when the puppy hair is changing into adult hair, during which brushing is best done on a daily basis.
 A pin or bristle brush is best.
 All mats should be worked out and any "felting" between the pads on the feet should be removed.

 Powderpuffs should be bathed regularly but not as frequently as the Hairless, and they need a high-quality shampoo to avoid stripping necessary oils from the hair and skin.
-The dog should be towelled off and blow-dried to prevent him from getting chilled.
+The dog should be towelled off and blow-dried (on a very low temperature) to prevent him from getting chilled or his coat from getting over dried.

 Start grooming your Crested at a young age.
 Grooming allows you the opportunity to bond with your puppy as well as check for any signs of illness that your dog may be showing.
 Make grooming a positive experience and you will find that veterinary checkups and grooming sessions when the dog has reached maturity will be easy and enjoyable tasks.